Verchaix

-Verchaix is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Verchaix (Savoyard: Varshé) is a commune in the Haute-Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.

 Geography

 Verchaix is located on a small plateau above the north bank of the river Giffre.
 The commune spans an altitude of 654m to 2092m.

 Industry

 There are a small number of hotels and restaurants and Verchaix is a summer and skiing holiday destination.

 Name

 The name Verchaix is taken from the verdant south-facing slopes that have traditionally been used in viticulture.